 Use a blend of characters, symbols, and numbers

-Therefore, when setting your password, go for a strong blend of symbols, numbers, and characters to ensure your device and account are well protected.
+Therefore, when setting your password, use a strong blend of symbols, numbers, and characters to protect your device and account.

 Change your password regularly

-This tip specifically applies to people working in public spaces, if you have many sensitive files on your computer, or if you feel your account is under constant threat.
+This tip specifically applies to people working in public spaces who have many sensitive files on their computers or feel their account is under constant threat.

 It’s useful to set up a PIN

-In Windows 10, a PIN is the preferred sign-in option, as it provides an extra layer of security.
+A PIN is the preferred sign-in option, providing an extra layer of security.
 That’s because you’ll need a password to set up a PIN.

-Choosing a strong password and PIN is a surefire way to keep your device and account safe at all times.
+Choosing a strong password and PIN is a surefire way to keep your device and account safe.

 Afterward, click on settings before selecting accounts.
-On the accounts page, click on Sign-in options and head straight to the Password button.
+On the accounts page, click Sign-in options and go straight to the Password button.